 HTTP/2 adds a new interaction mode whereby a server can push responses to a client (Section 8.2).
 Server push allows a server to speculatively send data to a client that the server anticipates the client will need, trading off some network usage against a potential latency gain.
 The server does this by synthesizing a request, which it sends as a PUSH_PROMISE frame.
-The server is then able to send a response to the synthetic request on a separate stream. https://http2.github.io/http2-spec/
+The server is then able to send a response to the synthetic request on a separate stream. https://http2.github.io/http2-spec/So, in my mind that gives an fraudulent server a great opportunity to do bad stuff to the client.
+While thinking about it and jumping back out of bed to search for a scenario, I created the data for this (weak) POC.

 I call it a weak POC, cause I guess there is much more, I just wanted to show that it works in some way, what an attacker could do is for others to prove :-)